mdjorup/AnalyticsProjects/README.md

 Here is a batting profile of the Washinton National's Juan Soto.
 It may be misleading that Soto's batting average is about consistent with the rest of the league on every 3 ball count.
 However, this project explores how the at-bat changes right after the third ball is thrown.
 It turns out, that Soto's expected bases on the at-bat is up to 70% higher than the league average after the third ball is thrown.
 This project goes in-depth into this analysis

 ## Volatility_Forecasting
 Here is my submission for the Optiver Volatility Forcasting competition.
 My strategy was to extract features from the order book dataset and perform a regression analysis.
-It turns out that the volatility of the second level of the order book is highly correlated with the next 10 minute market price volatility.
+It turns out that the volatility of the second level of the order book is highly correlated with the next 10 minute market price volatility

-## FourierTransform
-Here is a short notebook demonstrating the Fourier transformation and the inverse Fourier transformation to an example image.
-It shows that we can take a noisy image, apply the Fourier transformation, reduce the image to keeping certain low frequencies (100, 400, 1600 pixels of 512x512 image) and reconstruct a smoothed image that is similar to the original through the inverse Fourier Transform.